Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Irish Doodle

 Irish Doodles are active but do not require hours of exercise every day to stay happy and healthy.
-These dogs have a sensitive side that makes them crave the attention and approval of their human counterparts.
+They have a sensitive side that makes them crave the attention and approval of their human counterparts.

 Once a new skill, task, trick, or habit is learned, it is tough to get this mixed breed to unlearn it.
 Therefore, it is important to offer positive reinforcement when they do the right things and redirection when unwanted actions take place.
 They thrive with obedience training in place, and they have no problem hanging out with other dogs.